Which Paints Are Truly Safe?

 It does not have as good coverage as ECOS.

 The preservative is an isothiazolinone (BIT).
 It’s free of APEs.

-Cost and Where to Buy:
+Where to Buy:

 3. Mythic Paint

-A commenter believes American Pride (by the same parent company as Mythic) may be similar, though the company was not responsive to attempts to contact them.
+- A commenter believes American Pride (by the same parent company as Mythic) may be similar, though the company was not responsive to attempts to contact them.

-Much Smarter Paint claims to have Mythic matched, but that appears to be a marketing statement, it is not a statement about the formula.
+- Much Smarter Paint claims to have Mythic matched, but that appears to be a marketing statement, it is not a statement about the formula.
 I don’t know that this company has any basis to say that they matched the formula.

 Where to Buy:

 You can buy American Pride in select stores in the southern United States.